JaideepAher/L515-WIth-Jetson-Nano/README.md

 # Connecting L515-With Jetson Nano

-Many ppl have been facing this issue hence thought of this.
+Many ppl have been facing this issue and some even said this dosent work, so here is a small guide how to do it.

 ## A) First we will setup our Jetson Nano (You can skip this if you have installed jetpack)